DingWB/PyComplexHeatmap/docs/source/index.rst

 Credits and Thanks
 ========================
-The package was provided by Wubin Ding and Zhoulab.
+The package was provided by Wubin Ding.